top of page

 Acceptable Tautology

-There are situations when pleonastic or tautologous expressions may be acceptable: namely, in established idiomatic expressions or in such situations when the use of such expressions lends intensity to whatever is being said—e.g., in a political speech or oratory inasmuch as they help the audience to grasp the meaning of the utterance.
+There are situations when pleonastic or tautologous expressions may be acceptable, however: namely, in established idiomatic expressions or in such situations when the use of such expressions lends intensity to whatever is being said—e.g., in a political speech or oratory inasmuch as they help the audience to grasp the meaning of the utterance.
 Redundancy is particularly common in impromptu public speaking by politicians or media presenters, who may need to maintain continuous output with not quite enough ideas for their rate of speaking.

 Numerous time-honored English phrases are redundant.
 For example: